mm80843/T3.5/docs/Benef/PBN__Benef_1314.md

 # __Enhanced comfort and well-being__

-## Name of the Benefit

-Designing spaces with adaptable lighting and thermal comfort levels supports various activities and improves occupant health and productivity.

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased resident satisfaction and productivity, potentially leading to higher tenant retention and increased property value.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1485.md)